-We have been working with automotive OEMs for many years and our zForce technology platform, the very same technology that now powers our HUD Object Detection solution, has already been deployed in some five million vehicles through our OEM partners in the industry.
+We have been working with automotive OEMs for many years and our zForce technology platform, the very same technology that now powers our HUD Obstruction Detection solution, has already been deployed in some five million vehicles through our OEM partners in the industry.
 This familiarity with Neonode and our excellent track record within the automotive industry prompted automotive customers to make us aware of a challenge with HUDs.

 What is the challenge exactly?